 Adventure Team is a unique training and guide service

-Adventure Team provides a variety of course formats, ranging from topic-specific classes, to day outings and multi-day expeditions involving the learning and implementation of a variety of skills.
+Adventure Team provides a variety of course formats.
+Courses range from entry level classes to multi-day expeditions, and involve the learning and implementation of a variety of skills at varying levels of difficulty.

 Expeditions are longer courses ranging in length, but typically last multiple days with students staying overnight for each night of the Expedition.
 Expeditions typically involve learning and utilizing a wide range of skills.